mug-n-ai/AstrOmakase/docs/desktop.rst

 **Chrome Browser**
 ++++++++++++++++++++++++++++

-Chrome is a fast, secure, and user-friendly web browser developed by Google.
+`Chrome <https://www.google.com/chrome/>`_ is a fast, secure, and user-friendly web browser developed by Google.
 Known for its speed and efficiency, Chrome offers a streamlined browsing experience that helps users navigate the web quickly and easily.
 Its minimalist design ensures that the browser interface does not distract from your browsing activities, allowing you to focus on the content.
 One of Chrome's key features is its robust security measures.
 The browser includes built-in protections against phishing and malware, and it automatically updates to provide the latest security patches.
 This helps keep your online activities safe from threats and vulnerabilities.
 Chrome's extensive extension library is another notable feature.
 Users can customize their browsing experience by installing a wide range of extensions and add-ons from the Chrome Web Store.
 Whether you need tools for productivity, security, or entertainment, Chrome`s extension ecosystem provides a solution for almost any need.

 Additionally, Chrome offers synchronization features that allow you to seamlessly access your bookmarks, history, and settings across different devices.
 This makes it easy to maintain a consistent browsing experience whether you're on your desktop, laptop, or mobile device.
 Chrome's support for modern web standards ensures compatibility with a wide range of websites and web applications, enhancing your overall browsing experience.

+Also, please consider set `Ecosia <https://ecosia.helpscoutdocs.com/article/471-use-ecosia-on-your-desktop-row-markets>`_ as default search engine, as it uses its profits to plant trees around the world.

 **qBittorrent**
 ++++++++++++++++++++++++++++

-qBittorrent is a popular and versatile BitTorrent client known for its simplicity, efficiency, and lack of bloat.
+`qBittorrent <https://www.qbittorrent.org/>`_ is a popular and versatile BitTorrent client known for its simplicity, efficiency, and lack of bloat.
 It provides an effective solution for downloading and sharing large files over the BitTorrent protocol.
 With a user-friendly interface and a range of powerful features, qBittorrent is an excellent choice for managing your torrenting needs.
 One of the standout features of qBittorrent is its built-in torrent search engine.
 This allows users to search for torrents directly from within the application, eliminating the need to browse external torrent sites.
 Additionally, qBittorrent supports a variety of advanced torrenting features, such as sequential downloading, bandwidth scheduling, and IP filtering, giving users greater control over their download and upload activities. qBittorrent is also designed with privacy in mind.
 It includes support for encryption and can be configured to use a proxy server for added anonymity.
 This helps to protect your privacy and ensure that your torrenting activities remain secure.